-The Planning Commission will hold a briefing on the proposed ordinance on April 26 2022 and a worksession on May 10, 2022.
+The Planning Commission held a briefing on the proposed amendments on April 26, 2022 and will hold a worksession on May 10, 2022.

-An Environmental Checklist for a non-project action will be prepared in April 2022 under the State Environmental Policy Act (Chapter 43.21C RCW), pursuant to Chapter 197-11 WAC in February 2022, and a Determination of Non-Significance is expected to be issued in April 2022.
+An Environmental Checklist for a non-project action was prepared on April 5, 2022 under the State Environmental Policy Act (Chapter 43.21C RCW), pursuant to Chapter 197-11 WAC, and a Determination of Non-Significance was issued later on April 28, 2022.

-The ordinance will be sent to the Washington State Department of Commerce in April 2022 for the required 60-day review before the proposed text amendments were adopted, in accordance with RCW 36.70A.106.
+The ordinance was sent to the Washington State Department of Commerce on April 5, 2022 for the required 60-day review before the proposed text amendments were adopted, in accordance with RCW 36.70A.106.